icai/gulp-multifile/README.md

 return {Function} compiled source method

-Used to repalce lodash template with other template engine.
+Used to replace lodash template, if the template engine privided.

 ```js